lgranie/deblab/README.md

 A linux kernel config

 ## 01-deblab-install
-Create an usb install iso
+Create an usb install iso with just enough for ansible

 ## 02-deblab-IaC
 Ansible playbook